dpsitcouncil/site/src/events/think-a-thon.md

   3. The presentation should be done through a PPT.

-  4. You will have to turn on your microphone and camera to present (if a member fails to turn on his camera, it will result in points deduction).

-  5. Judges will decide who will advance to the second round based on the presentation.
+  4. Judges will decide who will advance to the second round based on the presentation.

-  6. The rubrics for the selection will be given prior to the event.
+  5. The rubrics for the selection will be given prior to the event.

-  7. Each team/person will be given 5 mins to present their PPT to the judges.
+  6. Each team/person will be given 5 mins to present their PPT to the judges.
 organizers:
   - name: Avaneesh Kumar
     desc: Event Head